1983 Chevrolet Camaro Z28 hatchback coupe

 1980 Chevrolet Camaro Z28 coupe

-I saw a white 1980 or 1981 Z28 with blue graphics (I believe the only way you can tell them apart is to get close enough to see the VIN’s length) out driving today, not once but twice.
-It wasn’t quite in show condition, but it still looked pretty sharp, and you so rarely see these cars on the road in 2014.
+I saw a white 1980 or 1981 Z28 with blue graphics (I believe the only way you can tell them apart is to get close enough to see the VIN’s length) out driving in June 2014, not once but twice.
+It wasn’t quite in show condition, but it still looked pretty sharp, and you so rarely see these cars on the road these days.
 We’ll go with the 1980 version for this post because it had slightly more horsepower.

 “The Maximum Camaro.”